Broccoli Casserole From Scratch

-- Pour sauce into the bowl with the broccoli and mushrooms.
+- Pour the sauce into the bowl with the broccoli and mushrooms.
 Add the onion, egg, 1 cup of the cheddar cheese, and ½ cup of the breadcrumbs.
 Stir to combine.
 Transfer to the prepared baking dish.

 - Melt the remaining tablespoon of butter and stir into the remaining ¾ cup breadcrumbs.
 Stir in the remaining ½ cup cheddar.
 Sprinkle breadcrumb topping over the casserole.

-Preheat oven to 300 degrees F. In a food processor, process 4 slices whole-wheat bread until you have fine crumbs.
+- To make homemade breadcrumbs: Preheat oven to 300 degrees F. In a food processor, process 4 slices whole-wheat bread until you have fine crumbs.
 Lay crumbs on a rimmed baking sheet and place in the preheated oven until dry and very lightly golden, about 15 minutes.
 Stir after 10 minutes to help crumbs brown evenly.
 Unused breadcrumbs can be stored in the freezer.